Employer obligations and fair treatment

 When an enhanced check is required

-An enhanced check for a regulated activity will include a check with the Disclosure and Barring Service (DBS), which keeps lists of people who are unsuitable for work with children and vulnerable adults.
+An enhanced check for a regulated activity will include a check with the Disclosure and Barring Service (DBS).
+They keeps lists of people who are unsuitable for work with children and vulnerable adults.

 The enhanced check is also available for other specific positions (but without a check of the DBS barred lists), including those working with vulnerable people (but not in regulated activity) or judicial appointments.